Kajja/slash-a-node/README.md

 1) The bytecode format differs.
 The bytecode is made up of integers, but this implementation uses the range -n,...-1 for instructions and 0, ...m for data.
 That is, a bytecode of -3 corresponds to an instruction and the bytecode 5 is the value 5 that should be placed in the I register (see [Slash/A](https://github.com/arturadib/slash-a) for details about the registers used in the language).
 You don't need to specify a range for data values to be able to run the interpreter.

 2) Instructions have fixed ids.
+The interval of ids is [-28, 0], so valid values in a bytecode to be sent to the runBytecode function, are values in the interval [-28, largest JS 32-bit integer].
+Actually, a negative integer not matching any instruction id will be ignored, so bytecodes including integers < -28 will not break the execution.

 3) There is an Execution class.
 With an object of this type, you can follow and control the execution of the bytecode.